How to control led brightness?

 Note: 0xEB gives a gap of 0xFF-0xEB(hexadecimal)=20(decimal).
 So we are increasing and decreasing our signal levels equally on both sides(High and Low). h1 increases from 0xEB and it goes to 0xFF after 20 increments and high decreases from 0xFF to 0xEB after 20 decrements.
 You can increase the PWM frequency by using a crystal of high value.

-Filed Under: 8051 Microcontroller, Microcontroller Projects
+Filed Under: 8051, Electronic Projects, Microcontroller Projects